Stable Structures

 This is a StableBTreeMap

-with a key of type nat8
+with a key

-and a value of type text
+and a value of type

 .
-Unless you want a default type of any
+Unless you want a default

-for your key
+for your

 and value

-, then you must explicitly type your StableBTreeMap
+you must explicitly type your

 with type arguments.